NTDK5/vibespot/NO_CLOUD_FUNCTIONS.md

    - Sign out and sign back in

 4. **Start using the app:**
-   - As admin, you'll see the "Add Place" option
+   - As admin, you'll see the "Add Spot" option
-   - Add your first place
+   - Add your first spot
    - Normal users can browse and leave reviews

 ## 📝 Notes